 Bob spent the next decade working in the professional theater as a director, playwright, and production manager.
-Highlights from those years include his time as production manager for the Royal Shakespeare Company’s Broadway production of Sherlock Holmes and for the Repertory Theater of Lincoln Center; the off-Broadway productions of his plays Haiku: an Environmental Construction for the Theater Based on the Words of the Gods & Other Poets at Rosetta LeNoire’s AMAS Repertory Theater and Details (of the Sixteenth Frame) at Jean Erdman’s Theater of the Open Eye; national tours with such talents as John Cullum, Sandy Dennis, Colleen Dewhurst, George Grizzard, Paul Lipson, Yvette Mimeux, John Neville, Maureen O’Sullivan, William Shatner, and Julie Wilson; and many delightful years with Hume Cronyn and Jessica Tandy, for whom he served as production supervisor, director, and/or writer on various productions, including their four-play Samuel Beckett Festival, which featured the world premiere of Not I.
+Highlights from those years, some of which he recalled for The Primary Stages Off-Broadway History Project, include his time as production manager for the Royal Shakespeare Company’s Broadway production of Sherlock Holmes and for the Repertory Theater of Lincoln Center; the off-Broadway productions of his plays Haiku: an Environmental Construction for the Theater Based on the Words of the Gods & Other Poets at Rosetta LeNoire’s AMAS Repertory Theater and Details (of the Sixteenth Frame) at Jean Erdman’s Theater of the Open Eye; national tours with such talents as John Cullum, Sandy Dennis, Colleen Dewhurst, George Grizzard, Paul Lipson, Yvette Mimeux, John Neville, Maureen O’Sullivan, William Shatner, and Julie Wilson; and many delightful years with Hume Cronyn and Jessica Tandy, for whom he served as production supervisor, director, and/or writer on various productions, including their four-play Samuel Beckett Festival, which featured the world premiere of Not I.

 Meanwhile, Bob continued his commitment to education by serving as Faculty Artist-in-Residence at North Carolina School of the Arts (Winston-Salem NC), where he conceived & directed Grassroots Genesis (a Collective Creation in Celebration of Community) and at Union College (Schenectady NY); by designing learning games for the East Harlem Tutorial Project; and by creating for the Performing Arts Foundation (Huntington NY) a federally funded program to train artists to work in schools.
 He also began a quarter-century-long career as a corporate communications consultant, whose clients have included the Bell System’s Advanced Mobile Phone Service, General Electric Credit Corp., McGraw-Hill, Gordon & Breach Science Publishers, Knoxville World’s Fair, and others.